-Graduates of the two-year program without the technical core courses are awarded a Technical Certificate of Automotive Technology, and those who complete the two-year program with the technical core courses are awarded the Associate of Applied Science degree in Automotive Technology.
 Employment opportunities for graduates of the certificate program may exist as semi-skilled automotive technicians in the automotive industry.
 Graduates of the technical program may qualify as automotive electronics technicians or assistant diagnostic technicians in the automotive industry.
 Students will complete ASE National Certifications.
-General and MOPAR students will be administered the eight (8) standard ASE student tests following completion of the program.
+General and Chrysler MOPAR CAP students will be administered the eight (8) standard ASE student tests following completion of the program.

-The MOPAR College Automotive Program (CAP), a two-year associate degree program, is designed to teach late-model Chrysler, Dodge, and Jeep vehicle technology.
+The Chrylser MOPAR College Automotive Program (CAP), a two-year associate degree program, is designed to teach late-model Chrysler, Dodge, and Jeep vehicle technology.
 ASE student tests will be administered.
 CAP students will co-op with a Chrysler, Dodge, or Jeep dealership.
-All students accepted in the MOPAR CAP program must obtain and maintain a sponsorship with a qualified dealership.
+All students accepted in the Chrysler MOPAR CAP program must obtain and maintain a sponsorship with a qualified dealership.

-Special Admissions Requirements: Students who wish to enter the MOPAR College Automotive Program (CAP) or General Automotive must:
+Special Admissions Requirements: Students who wish to enter the Chrysler MOPAR College Automotive Program (CAP) must: